FS2020-USER-TESTER/KAP140-MOD-PACKAGE/README.md

 5. When using rotary knobs to choose a new target altitude in ALT mode, the ALT ARM display value will correctly illuminate.
-However, when then using ALT button to leave altitude hold in order to select a vertical speed toward the new altitude the ALT Arm display will disappear.
-This is due to incorrect 0 value returned for sim variable “AUTOPILOT ALTITUDE ARM”.
-The autopilot is correctly armed and will capture the set target and enter ALT mode if VS is used to command a change in altitude in the correct direction.
+However, when exiting altitude hold into vertical speed mode, the ALT Arm display will disappear.
+This is due to incorrect 0 value returned by core autopilot for sim variable “AUTOPILOT ALTITUDE ARM”.
+The autopilot is actuallycorrectly armed and will capture the set target and enter ALT mode if VS is used to command a change in altitude in the correct direction.

-> When in ALT hold mode, if the target altitude is modified, and a
-> keyboard or a mapped external control is used to increment or
-> decrement vertical speed, the core AP will modify its vertical speed.
-> This is not possible in the real KAP140 and can lead to confusion
-> because the display still shows ALT and does not automatically show
-> the modified VS. ***Any correction of this behavior would need to be
-> made in the core autopilot.*** When using external controls to modify
-> hold altitude this sequence is recommended:
+6. When in ALT hold mode, if the target altitude is modified, and then a keyboard or a mapped external control is used to increment or decrement vertical speed, the core AP will modify its vertical speed with ALT mode indicated.
+This is not possible in the real KAP140 and can lead to confusion because the display does not show the modified VS. ***Any correction of this behavior would need to be made in the core autopilot.*** When using external controls to modify hold altitude this sequence is recommended:

     \[Confirm ALT mode shown\]

     \[Adjust Target Altitude\]

     \[Use mapped ALT toggle to leave ALT mode\]

     \[Use mapped VS INC/DEC control or key to set appropriate value either up or down towards the selected target altitude\]

 **INTENTIONAL DIFFERENCES**